santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/Jarvis-for-ADLS-Gen-1.md

 5. Query being throttled?
 Narrow the time range you are searching or dd more filtering conditions to your query to pull down a smaller amount of data.

+6. Looking at logs in real-time and they're not showing up?
+Jarvis logs are about 4-6 minutes behind real-time, so give yourself a buffer when monitoring logs in real time.
+Be sure to refresh several times because the logs do not necessarily appear in time order when they are being initially populated.

 #Jarvis Dashboard

 Jarvis Dashboard can be accessed by going to https://jarvis-west.dc.ad.msft.net/, and clicking the 'Dashboard' option at the main menu on the top of the page.